I Don't Have Time For That!

 • Turn Instant Pot onto saute.
 Add pecans, syrup, vanilla, cinnamon, nutmeg, and salt.
 Saute ingredients until pecans are tender (about 5-10 minutes).
 Make sure to stir consistently so nothing burns.

 • When pecans are tender, turn Instant Pot off.
-Add 1/2 cup of water.
+Add ½ cup of water.
 Select manual high pressure and set the timer for 10 minutes.
-If you have a newer model Instant Pot, you select the pressure cook button (because there is no manual button).
+For newer model Instant Pot, you select the pressure cook button (because there is no manual button).

 • Preheat your oven to 375 degrees while pecans are cooking under pressure.